 Campaign Committees

-Campaign Committees have formed at each of our schools and around a handful of constituencies.
-These volunteers are key partners in creating the future of Tufts and helping to strengthen connections between alumni, parents, friends and the university.
+Campaign Committees formed at each of our schools and around a handful of constituencies.
+These volunteers were key partners in creating the future of Tufts and helped to strengthen connections between alumni, parents, friends and the university.

 Brighter World Campaign Committees and Chairs/Co-Chairs: